Only Rain in the Storm Drain

 Should I report spills?

-Call Environmental Services at 403-342-8750 if you know any of the following materials have ended up in storm drains:
+Call Utility Services at 403-342-8750 if you know any of the following materials have ended up in storm drains:

 - Hazardous materials, including fuel, chemicals and paint.
 Take these free of charge to the Waste Management Facility.